LBSlogics/capacitor-background-fetch/readme.md

 ### fetch

-Uses a NSUrlSession to make an HTTP Request as iOS limites the use of JavaScript during the Background Mode.
+Uses an UrlSession to make an HTTP Request as iOS limites the use of JavaScript during the Background Mode.

 ```
 fetch(options: {
     address: string;
     headers: { [id: string]: string };
+    httpMethod: HttpMethod;
+    body: { string: string};
 }): Promise<string>;
 ```

 **options**: